Control Electrician Visa Sponsorship Jobs in Delaware

 Which companies sponsor visas for control electricians in Delaware?

 Delaware's chemical and pharmaceutical manufacturing base drives most control electrician sponsorship activity.
 Companies like DuPont, Chemours, and W.L.
 Gore and Associates have historically employed skilled industrial electricians, as have large engineering and construction contractors that staff Delaware facilities.
-Staffing firms specializing in skilled trades occasionally sponsor H-1B or EB-3 petitions for hard-to-fill instrumentation and controls roles.
+Staffing firms specializing in skilled trades occasionally sponsor H-1B visa or EB-3 petitions for hard-to-fill instrumentation and controls roles.

 Which visa types are most common for control electrician roles in Delaware?